- Sacred Valley

 - Cash for tipping guides, buying souvenirs, incidental costs, etc. (*Note: Please bring crisp US bills.
 Many places will not accept torn, wrinkled, or worn bills)

 Why Choose Us

 WHY CHOOSE INKAYNI PERU TOURS ?

-Inkayni Peru Tours has been working hard to become one of Peru’s most responsible tour operators. with Small Groups not more than 10 person.
+Inkayni Peru Tours has been working hard to become one of Peru’s most responsible tour operators. with Small Groups not more than 10 people.
 Since we operate all of our own treks we have complete control over the quality of our service.
-We want to make sure that you have a great experience on the Inca Trail, and our alternative trek to Machupicchu,
+We want to make sure that you have a great experience on the Inca Trail, and our alternative trek to Machupicchu.

 Small Groups from 2 – 12 people (could be 2, 4, 5 as maximum 12 people), a small group will make your experience different with a personalized attention depart of the whole team, where you can also enjoy the route according to its rate hike.

 In light of the communities where we were born and that saw us grow, laugh, and learn the wisdom of the Andes, most importantly the meaning of Ayni or “sacred reciprocity”, we appreciate our origins here and through our work we seek to support the communities that have supported us.